 As a result of the Covid-19 pandemic, professionals are communicating via email more than ever and work from home is a common business practice.
 Unfortunately, the increased digital volume has correlated with an increase in documented fraudulent activity.

 Please review the following recommendations from our internal security training programs:

 1. Labeling of Externally Generated Emails: A critical tool to combat email phishing is to provide alert banners to your employees identifying all emails that are generated externally from your company.
 There have been a number of reports highlighting nefarious actors manipulating sender’s email address (i.e. @microsoftt.com) to masquerade as a valid email sender.

 2. Alertness for Malicious Links: Links in external emails are often times used to disguise malicious programs that could compromise your network.
 Before clicking on any links, we recommend your employees verify the sender’s email address along with the URL in the link.
 Once verified, we recommend copying the link and pasting it into the browser rather than clicking on it the link provided in the email.

 3. Awareness of Vendor Impersonations: A popular fraud technique is to masquerade as a vendor and seek to redirect money to a fraudster’s account.
-One of the many advantages of using Paymerang is that we validate the vendors we pay on your behalf – this highly reduces the risk of being exposed to this fraudulent technique.
+One of the many advantages of using Paymerang is that we partner with our clients to validate the vendors we pay on our client’s behalf to verify funds are being sent to an authorized vendor.
 Please note that since you fund AP batches into a central account at Paymerang, you will not receive any changes to this funding account.
 If you get a request for a change, please immediately contact your Client Account Manager or contact our Support Team at firstname.lastname@example.org.

 We hope that you find these tips useful.
 Stay tuned for future security awareness steps you can take to keep your business payments secure.